PayString/paystring-documentation/docs/getting-started-local.md

    }'
 ```

-### Request a PayID
+### Request a PayString

-After setting up a server and [creating a PayID](#create-a-payid) on the server, the next step is to request the PayID from the server.
-The PayID Protocol is what allows you to make these requests.
-And, when the server is publicly available, other wallets and entities can make similar requests to query any PayID and related account information stored on the server.
+After setting up a server and [creating a PayString](#create-a-paystring) on the server, the next step is to request the PayString from the server.
+The PayString Protocol is what allows you to make these requests.
+And, when the server is publicly available, other wallets and entities can make similar requests to query any PayString and related account information stored on the server.

-To request the PayID you created for Alice:
+To request the PayString you created for Alice:

 ```bash
 curl --location --request GET 'http://127.0.0.1:8080/alice' \